satyam-kanaujiya/watchtube/README.md

-# Watchtube - Video Streaming Platform
+# Watchtube - Video Streaming Platform (Not for vercel)